 Medical Planning Orange County

 Medi-Cal regulations are constantly updated and changed.
 Medi-Cal planning should only be done under the supervision of an elder law attorney familiar with Medi-Cal.
 Certain transfers of property can have significant tax ramifications that should be discussed with your attorney.
 Furthermore, improper transfers can disqualify a Medi-Cal beneficiary and result in a significant period of ineligibility for Medi-Cal benefits.
+You may also read about orange county trust attorney.

 Please be advised that the information on this site is not meant to be construed as legal advice.
 If you need legal advice, or for more information about Medi-Cal Planning, please contact our office at (562) 594-4200 for a FREE 30-minute consultation!